-On day four of our trek we witnessed someone with severe AMS (Acute Mountain Sickness) on his way back from EBC, who had to be airlifted down with what was almost definitely liquid in his lungs and possible even liquid in his brain … possibly life threatening.
+On day four of our trek, we witnessed someone with severe AMS (Acute Mountain Sickness) on his way back from EBC, who had to be airlifted down with what was almost definitely liquid in his lungs and possibly even liquid in his brain … possibly life threatening.
 Really helps put the whole thing into perspective… hardcore!

 Our trek was 13 days there and back, with a couple of rest days (which actually means just as strenuous trekking) and a couple of relaxation/party days on the return to Lukla.

 Here are my top tips for those of you considering trekking to Everest Base Camp